bxlab/cmdb-quantbio/resources/syllabi/bootcamp/index.md

 Tues, Sept 5, 2023 - Fri, Sept 8, 2023<br />
 8:45 A.M.
 ET - 5 P.M.
 ET, In Person, UTL398<br />
+Lunch and an afternoon snack will be provided every day.<br />

 Although the course formally starts at 9 am ET, please <b>arrive by 8:45 am</b>.